scriptsforweirdos/Stardew-Scripts/README.md

 # Usage:

-If you want to be walked through the process, run from commandline without any parameters: `py imagechopper.py` or `python imagechopper.py`
+If you want to be walked through the process, run from commandline without any parameters.

-For help, `py imagechopper.py -h`
+For help, use the -h parameter: `python imagechopper.py -h` or `python3 imagechopper.py -h`.

 Alternately, use the parameters.